-If the student does not successfully meet the required benchmark on the first attempt, the student is expected to follow and complete an individualized plan set forth by the faculty for any additional attempts to meet the benchmark.
+If the student does not successfully meet the required benchmark on the first attempt, the student is expected to follow and complete an individualized plan set forth by the faculty for an additional attempt to meet the benchmark.
+The completion of the individualized plan and the second attempt on the comprehensive exit exam must be done within 30 days of the first attempt.